Bradycardia is a medical condition that occurs when your heart rate consistently falls below 60 beats a minute.

 Spinal Cord Injury and Bradycardia

-The sympathetic nervous system regulates your ‘fight or flight’ response.
-This is activated in times of stress.
-Your alertness, heart rate, and blood pressure increase.
+The sympathetic nervous system controls your ‘fight or flight’ response, which is activated in times of stress.
+As a result, your heart rate and blood pressure increase.

 In contrast, the parasympathetic nervous system regulates your ‘rest and digest’ response.
-When stimulated, your heart rate and blood vessels relax.
+In this case, your heart rate and blood vessels relax to allow your body to return to a resting and relaxed state.

 - Shortness of breath

-Neurogenic shock is a serious medical condition that can cause your major organ systems to dysfunction due to poor circulation.
+It’s important for you to realize that neurogenic shock is a serious medical condition.
+If left untreated, it can cause your major organ systems to fail due to poor circulation.

-Autonomic dysreflexia is when the body overreacts when stimulated below your level of injury.
+Autonomic dysreflexia is a medical condition that occurs when the body overreacts when stimulated below your level of injury.

 After a spinal cord injury, you may lose sensation below your level of injury.
 Think of autonomic dysreflexia as your body’s way of letting you know that something isn’t right.